TMC inches closer to sweeping Bengal rural polls, bags nearly 35,000 gram panchayat seats | Politics

 - India

-The ruling Trinamool Congress on Wednesday inched closer to a sweeping victory in Bengal's violence-scarred rural polls, bagging more than half the seats and leaving its rivals trailing way behind in results declared till now by the State Election Commission.
+The ruling Trinamool Congress on Wednesday inched closer to a sweeping victory in West Bengal's violence-scarred rural polls, bagging more than half the seats and leaving its rivals trailing way behind in results declared till 9.30 pm by the State Election Commission.

-The TMC has won 34,913 gram panchayat seats, besides leading in 607 seats, according to the SEC as of 7.30pm on Wednesday.
-In all elections are being held for 63,229 gram panchayat seats.
+The TMC has won 34,980 gram panchayat seats, besides leading in 570 seats, according to the SEC.
+In all, elections were held for 63,229 gram panchayat seats.

-The ruling TMC won 6,430 panchayat samiti seats while leading 195 seats.
-BJP has won 982 and is leading in 54 seats, while CPI(M) has won 176 seats and is leading in 15 and Congress has won in 266 seats and is leading in 6 seats.
+The TMC won 6,467 panchayat samiti seats while leading in 184 seats.
+The BJP has won 990 and is leading in 48 seats, while CPI(M) has won 182 seats and is leading in 13 and Congress has won 267 seats and is leading in 6 seats.
 Elections were held for 9,728 panchayat samiti seats.

-TMC has also won 674 zila parishad seats so far and is leading in 149 others, with this it seems set to repeat its 2018 performance of controlling all the zila parishads, despite marginally better showing by the BJP and CPI(M)-Congress alliance in some districts.
+The TMC has also won 685 zila parishad seats so far and is leading in 144 others, with this it seems set to repeat its 2018 performance of controlling all the zila parishads, despite marginally better showing by the BJP and CPI(M)-Congress alliance in some districts.

-The BJP has in contrast won 21 and is leading in 5 seats.
-The CPI(M) has won 2 seats, while Congress has won 6 and is leading in 5.
+The BJP has in contrast won 21 and is leading in 6 seats.
+The CPI(M) has won two seats, while Congress has won six and is leading in five.
 In all, there are 928 zila parishad seats.

+Counting of votes for the three-tier panchayat polls began at 8 am on Tuesday at 339 venues spread across 22 districts.
+The counting is over though it will take some more time to upload the results on the SEC website, an official said.

 In Bhangore in South 24 Parganas, three persons including two activists of the Indian Secular Front (ISF) were killed and several others injured in a clash which took place outside a counting booth late Tuesday night, police said on Wednesday.

-A 24-year-old Congress workers was beaten to death on Wednesday while several others were injured after a clash between TMC and Congress supporters in Rampur village in Malda district, police said.
-TMC officials also claimed that a party worker from South 24 Parganas district's Chandpasha village was hacked to death by ''BJP goons''.
+A 24-year-old Congress worker was beaten to death on Wednesday while several others were injured after a clash between TMC and Congress supporters in Rampur village in Malda district, police said.
+The TMC also claimed that a party worker from South 24 Parganas district's Chandpasha village was hacked to death by ''BJP goons''.

 West Bengal Chief Minister Mamata Banerjee on Wednesday said she is saddened at the loss of lives in ''sporadic'' incidents of violence during rural polls.